nserway/everest-demo/Updated_README.md

 - Note: When runing the demonstrations, use the Docker desktop terminal for the best results.
 However, demonstration commands can be posted directly into your machine's terminal if running on Windows or Linux systems.

+2. Ensure that docker is installed by opening your machines terminal and typing `docker --version`

+- Note: The terminal should return "Docker version x.x.x".

-2. Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880
+3. Open the Docker desktop application and navigate to the terminal at the bottom of the screen.

-- Note: The nodered flows will allow the user to understand how modules interact within the demonstrations

-3. Open the demo UI at http://127.0.0.1:1880/ui

-- Note: The demo UI will vary based on the demonstration that is selected

 # Step 1: Select the Demo

 Below is a table of demnstrations that are currently avaialble.
 Copy and paste the command for the demo you wish to run into the Docker terminal within the Docker desktop.